 Dr.Ina Biermann

-A thorough understanding of the structure of the English language and of the ways in which we use language to communicate in different contexts makes for more effective future educators.
+Her teaching approach depends on the assumption that a thorough understanding of the structure of the English language and of the ways in which we use language to communicate in different contexts makes for more effective future educators.
 It also enhances our capacity to function as discerning and compassionate members of society in our time.
-Since promoting in others a love for the study of the English language and the ways in which it is used is her vocation, she is excited to teach at St. Mark’s where she hopes to contribute to students’ academic preparation for their future careers and lives.
+Since promoting in others a love for the study of language is her vocation, Ina is excited to teach at St. Mark’s where she hopes to contribute to students’ academic preparation for their future careers.

 Education